claviska/sushi-element/README.md

 ## Events

-Each element will have an `emit()` method that lets you fire off [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) easily.
+Each element will have an `emit()` method that lets you dispatch [custom events](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) easily.
 The first argument is the event name and an optional second argument lets you provide details and additional options for the event (e.g. `composed`, `bubbles`, etc.)

 Here's an example of how you can use it: